YashPethe/ToTo2/README.md

 Stack used: Selenium webdriver using Java, Maven, TestNG

-To run this: Either via testng.xml file directly or run pom.xml.
+To run this: Either via testng.xml file directly or run pom.xml(mvn test).
 Both will work